 WHAT TO DO WHEN ON AN ASSIGNMENT

-On your first day, please make sure you familiarise yourself with company policies relating to Health & Safety and the Coronavirus.
+On your first day, please make sure you familiarise yourself with company policies relating to Health & Safety and specifically the Coronavirus.
 If you are already in an assignment, please ask if there are any updates you should be made aware of, and if TPP is made aware of any information that you should be in receipt of relevant to your assignment, we will contact you.
 Please keep your TPP consultant updated with any changes to your working arrangements as agreed by the client as soon as possible.

 WHAT IF I DO NOT WANT TO ATTEND MY ASSIGNMENT